 Mastering the Basics

 PUSHING - One of the first things you should be comfortable doing on the board is pushing.
 This entails taking one foot off of the board, pressing it into the ground, and placing it back onto the board, consequently propelling you forward.
 If you are regular stance, your pushing foot will be your right foot.
-If you are goofy stance, it will be your left foot.
+If you are goofy skater, it will be your left foot pushing.
+Whichever foot position feels most natural when you first get on the board if the one you'll be.

 STOPPING - The next basic you must master is stopping.
 There are a number of ways to stop on a skateboard.
 The simplest way is to take your pushing foot off of the board and drag your foot/heel into the ground.
 The friction between your shoe and the ground will slow you down to an eventual stop.